-In a recent article, Shelterforce explains and gives examples of how unique spaces can serve as places of healing for community trauma.
+In a recent article for Shelterforce, Abena Asare explains and gives examples of how unique spaces can serve as places of healing for community trauma.
 Community trauma is associated with exposure to “violence, marginalization, poverty, substance misuse, and other issues.”
 This kind of trauma transcends the individual level to affect large groups of people, which can scar a community for generations and leave them lacking resilience to future harm.
 It can also bring mental and physical consequences; for example, NPQ’s Ember Urbach has written on the effects of historical trauma on maternal and infant mortality rates in American Indian and Alaskan Native communities.

 A 2018 blog post on Medium briefly describes how nonprofits and other organizations attempt to address trauma experienced at a community level.
 From the youth development programs of the early 2000s, nonprofits shifted to the more recent trauma-informed care model.
 This model, while good-intentioned, remain problematic when dealing with trauma.
 The emphasis on the individual tends to leave out the community component and ignores root issues.
 It also tends to define individuals as their traumas.

 These limitations in trauma informed care led to healing-centered engagement.
 Healing-centered engagement looks to the historical and cultural context of trauma within a community and uses a holistic approach to address it.
 People can heal as their authentic selves, through their own unique lenses, and grow into something bigger and better than the trauma that tried to define them.